j-tseng/junkSort.AI/README.md

 - [ ] JUNE 27: UI design
 - [ ] JUNE 29: Wrap up and presentation

+### Track our progress!

+Refer to the PROGRESS-TRACK document for summarized progress day by day.

 ## Thanks to...

 - All the mentors who put time aside to teach us about machine learning